Iwrestledabearonce: Late for Nothing (2013–2014)

-Hail Mary and split (2015–present)
+Hail Mary and split (2015–2016)

 Their fourth album, Hail Mary, was released on June 16, 2015 via Artery Recordings.
 Due to the label being acquired by Warner Bros.
 Records on August 31, 2017, this would prove to be the band's one and only release via the label.

-Following uncertainty of the band's status along with LaPlante's and Stringer's position in Iwrestledabearonce following the unveiling of their new project, LaPlante confirmed during an Instagram live video session via her private account that she was no longer a member of Iwrestledabearonce, and also didn't know if the band would continue on.
+Following uncertainty of the band's status along with LaPlante's and Stringer's position in Iwrestledabearonce following the unveiling of their new project Spiritbox in October 2017, a fan asked LaPlante during an Instagram live video session if Iwrestledabearonce had broken up.
+LaPlante confirmed in the stream that she was no longer a member of Iwrestledabearonce; it was widely assumed at that time Stringer had also left the group, though LaPlante herself said she was unsure if the band had indeed broken up.
 In an interview with Loudwire in July 2019, she explained that she and her husband Mike Stringer's leaving was due to them being worn down by their status as "replacement people" (referring to how neither of them were original members), and their desire not to stagnate and to do something different.
+Although the departure was announced in October 2017, the two had made the decision to leave the band only months after the release of Hail Mary in 2015.

 LaPlante and Stringer both currently perform in the band Spiritbox.
 Bradley works as a photographer, session musician and social media manager.
 Montgomery briefly performed with Spiritbox as a session drummer.
 Martin began his own YouTube channel, Worship & Tribute Nerd, which "examines comics, movies, TV, and pop culture."

+Reunion talks (2024–present)

+On December 10, 2024, bassist Mike Martin revealed on his podcast, Nerding out with Rickshaw, that an iwrestledabearonce reunion has been discussed between him and vocalist Krysta Cameron.
+Martin stated that more details will be revealed in the near future.
+On December 17, 2024, Cameron joined Martin’s podcast, confirming that they are working on the reunion, but no new information was revealed.

 Musical style and influences

-Although Iwrestledabearonce was generally categorized as metalcore, experimental metal and mathcore, the band's music is considered more diverse.
+Although Iwrestledabearonce was generally categorized as mathcore, metalcore, experimental metal, and deathcore.
+The band's music is considered more diverse than the labels implied by themselves.
 This is due to their use of frequent genre changes within songs, varying between jazz, progressive metal, electro, synthpop, and even hillbilly music.
 The band has also been compared to grindcore.

 The band attempted to evade categorization so significantly that they focused on blending as many genres as possible.
-Their song structures are known for chaotic changes in pace, varying between blast beats, breakdowns and then contrasted rapidly by melodic, "lounged-out" interludes in the middle of their songs.
+Their song structures are known for chaotic changes in pace, varying between blastbeats, breakdowns and then contrasted rapidly by melodic, "lounged-out" interludes in the middle of their songs.
 Influences for their musical style have come from a wide variety of bands including The Dillinger Escape Plan, Radiohead, and Björk.
 Björk, particularly, was noted as being an inspiration for former vocalist Krysta Cameron's sung vocals.